 When trying to decide if the HOA has the right to enter your property, pay careful attention to the wording.
 The bylaws may state that the property owner’s presence within the neighborhood gives implicit consent for the homeowners association to come onto the property, whether the owner is home or not, for the purpose of inspection or complaint investigation.

-In the event the association initiates communication regarding an inspection and the homeowner denies access, the implicit consent clause above lets the association onto the property whether the homeowner consents or not.
+In the event, the association initiates communication regarding an inspection and the homeowner denies access, the implicit consent clause above lets the association onto the property whether the homeowner consents or not.
 That being said, they cannot force themselves through the front door against the owner’s will; they would only be able to inspect the exterior of the property.
 (If the homeowners association has a copy of the key to the home, they can enter the home as they see fit.)

 Another example in which your HOA may enter a homeowner’s property is if a tenet of the association agreement has been violated.
 Perhaps the owner has broken a rule regarding outside decor or lawn ornamentation.
 If the owner fails to respond to citations by the association, he or she may be subject to fines or an unwanted visit from the homeowners association.
-While the association cannot harass the property owner, they can enforce the rules of the association’s code.
+While the association cannot harass the property owner, it can enforce the rules of the association’s code.

 In addition to being able to monitor the homes of a community, the Board of Directors also has control (via the CC&Rs) of any physical property controlled directly by the HOA, typically called the association’s common areas.

-An association’s common areas typically consist of any stairwells, hallways, laundry rooms, lobbies, basement and roof areas, courtyards, pathways, lawns, and any areas with community amenities, such as fitness centers, pools, and sport courts.
+An association’s common areas typically consist of any stairwells, hallways, laundry rooms, lobbies, basement and roof areas, courtyards, pathways, lawns, and any areas with community amenities, such as fitness centers, pools, and sports courts.
 These areas are some of the most important for any HOA, as they are where your association members will spend time in and share together.

 That’s why it’s necessary that the board keep the association’s common areas maintained within the limits outlined by the CC&Rs.
 These areas fall under an HOA’s jurisdiction and are subject to specific rules and procedures.